smaremanda/add-in-docs/outlook/read/extract-entity-strings-from-an-item.md

 ## Extracting email addresses
 <a name="olowa15conagave_entitiesExtractingEmailAddresses"> </a>

-When the user clicks the  **Get Email Addresses** button, the `myGetEmailAddresses` event handler obtains an array of SMTP email addresses from the[emailAddresses](http://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) property of the `_MyEntities` object, if any was extracted.
+When the user clicks the  **Get Email Addresses** button, the `myGetEmailAddresses` event handler obtains an array of SMTP email addresses from the [emailAddresses](http://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) property of the `_MyEntities` object, if any was extracted.
 Each extracted email address is stored as a string in the array. `myGetEmailAddresses` forms a local HTML string in `htmlText` to display the list of extracted email addresses.
 The following is the related JavaScript code.

 ```